How to become a pharmacy assistant

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship

 You can apply directly for job vacancies.
-Experience of handling cash and serving customers will be helpful.
+Experience of customer service will be helpful.

 Employers will expect you to have good reading, number and IT skills.
 They may ask for GCSEs.